Morocco

 Political Overview

-Morocco holds regular multiparty elections for the parliament and local bodies.
-Reforms in 2011 shifted some authority over the government from the monarchy to the national legislature.
-Nevertheless, King Mohammed VI and his palace maintain full dominance through a combination of substantial formal powers, informal lines of influence in state and society, and ownership of crucial economic resources.
+Morocco holds regular multiparty elections for Parliament and local bodies.
+Reforms in 2011 shifted some authority over government from the monarchy to the national legislature.
+Nevertheless, King Mohammed VI and his palace officials maintain full dominance through a combination of substantial formal powers, informal lines of influence in state and society, and ownership of crucial economic resources.
 Many civil liberties are constrained in practice.